UniversalDependencies/docs/_2015-08-23-uppsala/ellipsis.md

 Obviously we need to continue the discussion in a larger group online.
 This is a __long-term goal__ anyway, as we are not allowed to modify the guidelines before October 1, 2015, and we are not going to implement any change in the planned November release.
-But we may want to put a warning to the description of `remnant`, that a revision is under consideration.
+But we may want to put a warning to the description of `remnant` that a revision is under consideration.

 As a __short-term goal,__ we should get rid of the multi-root structures in all the languages, although it is not explicitly required by the current guidelines.
 Since we cannot use `remnant`